-With the influx of fishermen, shipbuilders, and laborers, it was a no brainer for Russell to begin to put some of his investment behind the growing whaling industry.
+With the influx of fishermen, shipbuilders, and laborers, it was a no-brainer for Russell to begin to put some of his investment behind the growing whaling industry.
 When business mogul and whaling merchant William Rotch, Jr. got wind of what was going on, he came to New Bedford and began to ply his trade.
 Many captains soon followed.
 Once this happened the town began to attract merchants, banks, peddlers, and unskilled laborers.
 These are the biggest reasons that New Bedford grew and progressed so much faster than its surrounding villages and winning the contest to name the city they would aggregate to become.

-By 1800 the town started to grow exponentially and by 1805 the number of dwellings had nearly double from 185 to 300.
+By 1800 the town started to grow exponentially and by 1805 the number of dwellings had nearly doubled from 185 to 300.
 In 1847 it earned its city charter.
 By 1850 the population had again doubled and wouldn’t double again until 1890 reaching almost 35,000 people.
 People continued to relocate to the city until it reached its highest population, mainly due to the textile boom, in 1920 at 121,217 people.
-New Bedford’s population has declined slowly since then, but has perked up a bit in recent years.
+New Bedford’s population has declined slowly since then but has perked up a bit in recent years.

 Here are the many villages that make up New Bedford in alphabetical order:

 Well.
 This obscure, unknown village outpaced the other villages to become New Bedford.
 Or so I’ve heard.